 The Corsair VOID RGB Elite are wired-only gaming headphones and aren’t compatible with wireless connections.

 The Corsair VOID RGB Elite are a decent pick for wired gaming, so long as you game on PC or PS4 due to their USB-only connection.
 They feature low-latency wired audio, feel reasonably comfortable, and deliver a fairly immersive listening experience.
 Compatibility with the Corsair iCUE companion app grants you access to a graphic EQ as well as microphone sidetone adjustment, which is helpful for when you want to make sure your teammates can hear you clearly.

 The Corsair VOID RGB Elite are middling for phone calls.
-Their boom microphone should do a decent job of making your voice sound full-bodied and natural, but there’s a fair bit of distortion present, and it struggles to isolate speech from ambient noise.
+Their boom microphone should do a decent job of making your voice sound full-bodied and natural, but there’s a fair bit of distortion present.
+On the upside, it's able to capture your voice clearly, even in moderately noisy environments.
 While they can't be used to make calls through your phone due to their USB-A audio connection, they're compatible with PCs and can be used with digital calling services like Skype.

 The Corsair VOID RGB Elite are a pair of gaming headphones with highly unconventional looks.
 They’re essentially a wired version of the similar Corsair Void PRO RGB Wireless gaming headphones and, as such, they share the same swept-back ear cups and glossy over matte plastic construction.
 Gamers who want to color-coordinate their gaming peripherals with their current setup will be happy to note that these headphones feature an RGB lighting scheme on the side plates that can be adjusted in the Corsair iCUE companion app.
 Due to their non-detachable mic, however, they'll be easily recognized as gaming headphones.